LightForm-group/UoM-CSF-matflow/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/LightForm-group/UoM-CSF-matflow/HEAD)

+## **These instructions refer to an old version of MatFlow.
+For the new version, please see this repo: https://github.com/hpcflow/matflow.**

 This repository contains information about running [MatFlow](https://github.com/LightForm-group/matflow) on the [Computational Shared Facility](http://ri.itservices.manchester.ac.uk/csf3/) (CSF) at the University of Manchester.

 Included are: